Best site if u r searching for Kernel Documentation :

 }

-private final class InputDispatcherThread extends Thread {
+has yet another private member class that handles just that:private final class InputDispatcherThread extends Thread {

 ...